 iStent inject Trabecular Micro-Bypass System surgery and cataract surgery isusually completed as a day case, meaning that you should be able to go home the same day, but you will not be able to drive so you are advised to have someone collect you from the hospital or clinic.

 Vision loss from glaucoma usually can be prevented if it is detected and treated early enough.

-If you use eyedrops to treat your glaucoma, be sure to continue taking the medication as your doctor tells you to.
-Never change or stop taking your medications without consulting your doctor.
+If you use eyedrops to treat your glaucoma, be sure to continue taking the medication as prescribed.